HP Memory Spot chip

-The Memory Spot chip is an integrated circuit currently in development by Hewlett-Packard.
-The chip incorporates a central processing unit, random access memory and a wireless receiver, all bundled together in a device 1.4 or 2 mm².
+The Memory Spot chip was an integrated circuit developed by Hewlett-Packard.
+The chip incorporates a central processing unit, random access memory and a wireless receiver, all bundled together in a device 1.4 or 2 mm2.
+Compared to an RFID chip, it is reprogrammable, and provides 1000 times more storage capacity and data transfer rate.

-The research to design and build the chip was done in Hewlett-Packard's laboratory in Bristol.
+The research to design and build the chip was done at HP Labs in Bristol.

-Hewlett-Packard says that the chip is so small that it can be built into almost any object, and have proposed several possible uses.
+Hewlett-Packard said that the chip is so small that it can be built into almost any object, and have proposed several possible uses.
 These include, but are not limited to: